Tanmay1113/Tanmay1113/README.md

 ---

 ## 💡 About Me: Passionate Foundation Builder
-I am a dedicated fresher with a **strong academic foundation (CGPA: 9.5/10)** and a passion for applying **Machine Learning** and **Deep Learning** principles to solve real-world problems.
+I am a dedicated fresher with a **strong academic foundation (SGPA: 9.1/10)** and a passion for applying **Machine Learning** and **Deep Learning** principles to solve real-world problems.
 I thrive on translating complex data into actionable insights and robust model prototypes.

 My core strengths lie in:
 * **Deep Learning Fundamentals:** Understanding and implementing architectures (CNNs, Transformers) using **PyTorch**.